This article reviews how Pendo calculates the time that visitors spend interacting with the pages in your apps and where to find this data in Pendo.

 Unlike time on page, app, and site, Session Replay measures duration as the total amount of time the visitor interacted with your app in a single “session”.

-The “session” ends when the visitor closes the browser tab, when the visitor logs out of your app, or at midnight in your subscription’s time zone—whichever comes first.
-If they accessed your app through multiple browser windows, browser tabs, or devices, these are all considered separate sessions and captured as separate replays.
+The “session” ends when when a visitor's inactivity timeout is reached (configured in Replay Settings), the visitor closes their browser tab, or the visitor switches to a different Visitor or Account ID—whichever comes first.
+If a visitor accesses your app through multiple browser tabs or devices, these instances are considered separate sessions and captured as separate replays.